box/developer.box.com/content/guides/tooling/cli/quick-start/5-powershell-script-templates.md

 $LocalUploadPath = "./OnboardingLocalUpload"
 ```

-Replace the new folder structure with the local folder upload:
+Comment the `New-Folder-Structure` call, and uncomment the next section:

 ```bash
 #Create Folder Structure from JSON